reduxjs/redux-toolkit/docs/api/rtk-query/created-api/hooks.md

 :::

+- **Parameters**

+  - `options`: A set of options that control the subscription behavior of the hook

-- **Returns**: a tuple containing:
+- **Returns**: A tuple containing:
-  - `trigger`: a function that triggers an update to the data based on the provided argument.
-The trigger function returns a promise with the properties shown above that may be used to handle the behaviour of the promise.
+  - `trigger`: A function that triggers an update to the data based on the provided argument.
+The trigger function returns a promise with the properties shown above that may be used to handle the behavior of the promise
-  - `mutationState`: a query status object containing the current loading state and metadata about the request
+  - `mutationState`: A query status object containing the current loading state and metadata about the request, or the values returned by the `selectFromResult` option where applicable

 #### Description